frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 </details>

-No red flags, so the choice is confirmed!
+No red flags, so the choice is confirmed :rocket:

 ## Final tips to get the best out of your laptop

 ### Help your heat management hardware
 Your CPU & GPU heat your laptop up, and your fans speed up whenever the measured internal temperature gets higher to balance this.
-When you put your laptop on cloth for instance, as it's partially obstructed, your fans will speed up even more.
+When you put your laptop on cloth for instance, as it's partially obstructed, your fan will speed up even more.
 This has two consequences:
-- reducing the life of your fans (they will operate much faster than without obstruction for the same usage)
+- reducing the life of your fans (they will operate much faster than without obstruction, for the same usage)
-- endangering internal components (if the temperatures are too high, that will degrade hardware prematurely)
+- endangering internal components (if the temperature gets too high, that will degrade hardware components prematurely)

 ![heat-wanted](https://media4.giphy.com/media/bVoflcc4kidaM/giphy.gif?cid=ecf05e47qlqb1hk1fupa01t51owbr4fijvq4zxornbq6l0vx&rid=giphy.gif&ct=g)